 Sacred People Sacred Earth action

-Victorian Quakers are involved in the Australian Religious Response to Climate Change (ARRCC) / Greenfaith world wide action on March 11th 2021, https://greenfaith.org/take-action/sacred-people-sacred-earth/
+Victorian Quakers are involved in the Australian Religious Response to Climate Change (ARRCC) / Greenfaith world wide action which began on March 11th 2021, https://greenfaith.org/take-action/sacred-people-sacred-earth/

 Quaker Silent Vigil - Justice for the First Peoples of Australia

 The Quaker Silent Vigil supporting Justice for the First Peoples of Australia originated in 1997.
 It has met on the steps of the Old GPO building in Bourke Street Mall each Monday for over 21 years.

 - to the past and present injustices that are experienced by Aboriginal and Torres Strait Islanders,

 - to the need for a change in the attitudes of many non-Aboriginal people